UBC-DSCI/introduction-to-datascience-python/source/reading.md

 *relative* paths and *absolute* paths.
 A relative path indicates where the file is with respect to your *working directory* (i.e., "where you are currently") on the computer.
-On the other hand, an absolute path indicates where the file is in respect to the computer's filesystem base (or *root*) folder, regardless of where you are working.
+On the other hand, an absolute path indicates where the file is with respect to the computer's filesystem base (or *root*) folder, regardless of where you are working.

 ```{index} Happiness Report
 ```